LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W10-D3-NextLearningSteps.md

 ## Continue to Learn!

-- Register for CS 233JS, Intermediate Programming: JavaScript
+- Register for CS 233JS, Intermediate Programming: JavaScript if you haven't already.
-- Register for next term's Sofware Development classes (see this week's [overview and announcements](CS133JS-LN-W10-D0-Announcements.html)).
+- Register for next term's Sofware Development classes (see this week's [overview and announcements](CS133JS-LN-W10-D0-Announcements.html) for recommendations).
 - Don't Forget JavaScript over the Break.

 ### Projects